 Generative Design in Fusion 360

 Generative Design is a method for using computer learning to create 3D models that solve solutions to constraints set up by the user.
-It is relatively complicated, but Maker Ninja Dylan created this video tutorial for using the software.
+It is relatively complicated, but a former Fab Tech, Dylan Lucia, created this video tutorial for using the software.
 This is offered for free with Education accounts (which is shown in the video, if you don't know about this).
 Make sure to sign up for an Education account since getting an object out of Generative Design would cost a minimum of $125 without the Education account.

 These are the same video, but one has been commented on in Timelinely with more detailed instructions.